50 Things About Betrayal Trauma | BTR.ORG

 Infidelity

-Behavior or circumstance when a partner is unfaithful in a committed relationship; undisclosed sexually perverse behavior, including pornography use, masturbation, fantasizing, sex with others, and emotional affairs constitute infidelity and are therefore abuse.
+Behavior or circumstance when a husband is unfaithful, undisclosed sexual behaviors, including pornography use, masturbation, fantasizing, sex with others, and emotional affairs constitute infidelity and are therefore abuse.

 Lust

 An intense desire to satisfy physical appetite.
 A form of infidelity, if directed towards a person outside of an exclusive relationship such as marriage.
-Sexual abuse occurs in marriage and committed relationships when the abuser treats his partner like an object to satisfy his addiction.
+Sexual abuse occurs in marriage and committed relationships when the abuser treats his wife like an object to satisfy his sexual desires.

 Manufactured Emotional Tether